-While VACo supports the passage of the 2021 Infrastructure Investment and Jobs Act (IIJA), this funding should not replace the necessary funding the Commonwealth should provide localities regarding their transit and infrastructure needs.
-VACo supports flexible funding for transportation, transit and infrastructure projects across the Commonwealth.
+While VACo acknowledges and supports the passage of the 2021 Infrastructure Investment and Jobs Act (IIJA), we assert that this funding should not replace the necessary funding the Commonwealth should provide to localities or regional bodies for their transit and infrastructure needs.
+VACo encourages flexible funding mechanisms that enable counties to address transportation, transit, and infrastructure projects in a manner that aligns with the unique needs of their communities.